-Deciding whether or not to double major is a tough decision for a lot of college students.
+Deciding whether or not to double major while studying in the US is a tough decision for a lot of college students, both national and international.

-Consider these pros and cons before deciding whether a college double major is right for you.
+Consider these pros and cons before deciding whether a US college double major is right for you.

 1. Fulfills Two Passions